 In accordance with 24 CFR 58.32 (Aggregation), there are no cumulative impacts associated with the proposed project.
-The agricultural activities at the farm would increase to a minor degree above current levels due to the implementation of the project.
-Water use would increase to a minor degree but would only impact the supply from the new well.
+The growth of agricultural products at the farm would not increase.
+The project would allow more efficient processing of the agricultural products.
+Water use would increase to a minor degree in the new greenhouse but would only impact the existing site water supply.
 There are no other wells nearby to be affected.